Types of Mergers and Acquisitions.

-- Horizontal Merger generally tend to happen when the target company and target seeking company both occur in the same industry and have the same or equivalent product or product lines or offer similar kind of service to the final consumer.
+- Horizontal Merger generally tends to happen when the target company and target seeking company both occur in the same industry and have the same or equivalent product or product lines or offer similar services to the final consumer.

-- This type of merger also happens to kill competition to help the company increase its share in the market and increase revenue or profit.
-Also, the increased production leads to higher economies of scale which further leads to a reduced average cost of production.
+- This type of merger also happens to kill competition to increase its share in the market and increase revenue or profit.
+Also, the increased production leads to higher economies of scale, which further leads to a reduced average cost of production.
 This type of merger and acquisition also increases the cost efficiency since repeated and non-productive activities are eliminated from the production.

 #2 – Vertical Merger

-- Vertical Merger is pretty much like horizontal mergers with only a small difference which is related to the stage of the production.
-This kind of mergers and acquisition is done between companies that are operating in the same value chain producing similar goods and services but vary in the stage of production.
+- Vertical Merger is pretty much like horizontal mergers with only a small difference, which is related to the stage of the production.
+This kind of mergers and acquisition is done between companies operating in the same value chain producing similar goods and services but vary in the stage of production.

 - One example to cite can be a car or automobile manufacturer merging or acquiring another company manufacturing tire.
 Here we see both the companies are operating in the same industry, but the stage of production is different.
 One firm is operating in the compliment firm to the other.
 This kind of merger and acquisition is primarily done to provide essential supply to the target seeking company and avoid any kind of shortage in the supply of essential goods.

-- In the above example, we see by merging or acquiring a company producing tire the car manufacturers reduce the cost of tires which it initially had to spend and kind of expands the business to supply the tire to other competitive automobile manufactures.
+- In the above example, by merging or acquiring a company producing tire, the car manufacturers reduce the cost of tires, which it initially had to spend and kind of expands the business to supply the tire to other competitive automobile manufactures.

 #3 – Concentric M&A

-- Concentric merger and acquisition take place when two companies are operating in the same industry and have similar kinds of customer base but offer different types of products and services.
-The product can be a compliment one but in no manner will be the same or identical.
+- Concentric merger and acquisition occur when two companies are operating in the same industry and have similar kinds of customer base but offer different types of products and services.
+The product can be a compliment one, but in no manner will it be the same or identical.

 - To cite an example, let us take a case where a company producing laptops merges with a company producing laptop bags.
-The laptop bag is a very essential requirement of every laptop, but we see the product the products are different, thus when this kind of mergers or acquisition takes place it is called a concentric merger.
+The laptop bag is an essential requirement of every laptop, but we see the product the products are different.
+Thus when this kind of mergers or acquisition takes place, it is called a concentric merger.